golincode/sharepoint-oauth-app-client/docs/SPFile.md

     // get a Folder by relative URL
     $folder = SPFolder::getByRelativeUrl($site, 'myFolder');

+    // get a List by title
+    $folder = SPList::getByTitle($site, 'My List');

-    // get all the Files from the Folder we just got
+    // get all the Files from the Folder/List we just got
     $files = SPFile::getAll($folder);

     // do something with the files